A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Background

 \subsection{Why are GNNs required for recommender systems}

 Over the past decade, recommender systems have evolved rapidly from traditional factorization approaches to advanced deep neural networks based models.
-Particularly, GNN based recommenders have achieved the state-of-the-art in many aspects, including different recommendaiton stages, scenarios, objectives, applications.
-The success of GNN based recommenders can be explained from the following three perspectives: (1) structural data; (2) high-order connectivity; (3) supervision signal.
+Particularly, GNN-based recommenders have achieved the state-of-the-art in many aspects, including different recommendaiton stages, scenarios, objectives, and applications.
+The success of GNN-based recommenders can be explained from the following three perspectives: (1) structural data; (2) high-order connectivity; (3) supervision signal.

-\textbf{Structural data.} Data collected from online platforms comes in many forms, including user-item interaction (rating, click, purchase, etc.), user profile (gender, age, income, etc.), item attribute (brand, category, price, etc.), and so on.
-Traditional recommender systems are not capable of leveraging those multiple forms of data, and they usually focus on one or a few specific data sources, which leads to sub-optimal performance since much information is ignored.
+\textbf{Structural data.} Data collected from online platforms comes in many forms, including user-item interaction (rating, click, purchase, etc.), user profile (gender, age, income, etc.), item attribute (brand, category, price, etc.), and etc. Traditional recommender systems are not capable of leveraging those multiple forms of data, and they usually focus on one or a few specific data sources, which leads to sub-optimal performance since much information is ignored.
 By expressing all the data as nodes and edges on a graph, GNN provides a unified way to utilize available data.
 Meanwhile, GNN shows strong power in learning representations, and thus, high-quality embeddings for users, items, and other features can be obtained, which is critical to the recommendation performance.